Diamond-Wolf/Hotshot/readme.md

 Building:
 See building.txt for details.
-The project has been successfully built on Windows using Visual Studio 2019, Linux with gnu make and gcc, and macOS with GNU make and clang.
+The project has been successfully built on Windows using Visual Studio 2022 and macOS with GNU make and clang.

 Running:
 Hotshot needs game data to run.
-At the moment, Hotshot will only work with HOG and PIG files from Descent's PC commercial release, versions 1.4 or 1.5.
-Hotshot 2 will work with either Descent 2's commercial release (PC or Mac), version 1.2, or the Descent 2 Interactive Demo.
+At the moment, Hotshot will only work with HOG and PIG files from Descent's PC commercial release, versions 1.4 or 1.5, as well as Descent 2's commercial release (PC or Mac) version 1.2.
+Support for the Descent 2 Interactive Demo is untested.

 License:
 All the original code is under the terms of Parallax's Source License.